rokrokss/flyte/rsts/deployment/gcp/index.rst

 Initialize Gcloud
 ===================
-Authorize Gcloud sdk to access GCP using your credentials and also additionally setup the config for existing project and optionally set the default compute zone. `Init <https://cloud.google.com/sdk/gcloud/reference/init>`__
+Authorize Gcloud sdk to access GCP using your credentials, setup the config for the existing project, and optionally set the default compute zone. `Init <https://cloud.google.com/sdk/gcloud/reference/init>`__

 .. code-block::